acrawford73/urlshortener/deploy/installation.md

 ## Install Pip Packages

-The Python binary is at `/usr/bin/local/python3`, so Pip packages are installed right on the server, not in a virtual environment.
+The Python binary is at `/usr/bin/python3`, so Pip packages are installed right on the server, not in a virtual environment.

 1. Create a symlink for `python`.

 ```
-sudo ln -s /usr/bin/local/python3 /usr/bin/local/python
+sudo ln -s /usr/bin/python3 /usr/bin/python
 ```

-2. Install project Pip packages.
+2. Install project Pip packages, as the `django` user.

 ```
-cd /home/django/shortener.link/
+cd /home/django/urlshortener/

 pip install -r requirements.txt
 ```